Puppy Exercise Guidelines: Play Vs. Overexertion

 Agility Training

 Agility training is a fun and challenging exercise option for puppies with higher energy levels or those who enjoy a mental and physical challenge.
-This activity involves navigating an obstacle course, which helps improve coordination, balance, and agility.
+This activity involves navigating an , which helps improve coordination, balance, and agility.
 Start with basic obstacles and gradually introduce more complex challenges as your puppy progresses.

 Puzzle Toys